 - Twenty percent of high school students experience a mental health disorder each year.
-CHANGE PPT SLIDE - Suicide is the third leading cause of death for high school students.
-CHANGE PPT SLIDE - Outside of mental health disorders students are dealing with lack of sleep, stress, substance abuse, body image issues and other challenges.
+CHANGE PPT SLIDE - Suicide is the second leading cause of death for 15 to 24 year olds.
+CHANGE PPT SLIDE - Outside of mental health disorders students are dealing with lack of sleep, stress, substance abuse, body image issues, social pressures, academic pressures and identity issues.
 CHANGE PPT SLIDE - 66 percent of students don't seek help for their mental health.
 CHANGE PPT SLIDE - The purpose of this lesson is to help us better understand a definition of mental health, the reasons people don't seek help, and our own personal barriers to achieving effective ways of addressing challenges in our lives.
 CHANGE PPT SLIDE